esl/amoc/doc/amoc_coordinator.md

 {Msg = {hello,1}, Id = 1

 User = 3
-% We have 3 users added to amoc_coordinator so all of actions {3, _} are triggered:
+% We have 3 users added to amoc_coordinator so all of the {3, _} actions are triggered:
 Three new users showed up

 User = 4
-% We have 4 and 4 rem 2 == 0 therefore users added to amoc_coordinator so all of actions {2, _} are triggered:
+% We have 4 and 4 rem 2 == 0 therefore users added to amoc_coordinator so all of the {3, _} actions are triggered:
 Two new users showed up: Event = coordinate; User1 = {<0.1144.0>,4}; User2 = {<0.1143.0>,3}
 Two new users showed up: Event = coordinate; ListOfUsers = [{<0.1144.0>,4},{<0.1143.0>,3}] Two new users showed up: Event = coordinate